 Block 10.
 Place of Birth.
 Enter the Attaché/employee's place of birth (city, state (or equivalent), country).
-For the country, use the two-alpha character abbreviations for the countries listed in the table under the instructions for Block 8 above.
+For the country, use the three-alpha character abbreviations for the countries listed in the table under the instructions for Block 8 above.

 Block 11.
 Current home address in the United States.
 Enter the house number and street of the Attaché/employee's current residence in the United States.
+Use no more than 27 characters.

 Block 12.
 City.
 Enter the Attaché/employee's current city of residence in the United States.
+Use not more than 18 characters.